DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

-# This is just a hobby project.
+# This is just a Hobby Project.
 which will mean I won't be updating this as often. contact me on discord if you need any help or ideas or bugs: disguised.owl.